 Freight movement via barge on the states waterways could be a viable mobility option because of the Mobile Container Terminal, AM/NS Calvert (formerly ThyssenKrupp steel), and auto industry.
-The expanded Panama Canal opened to traffic in September 2014, creating a faster route from Asia and increasing the number of containers of steel and other projects coming in and out of Mobile as trade increases globally.
-Waterway travel in Alabama is feasible north through the Tennessee-Tombigbee the road.
+The expanded Panama Canal opened to traffic in June 2016, creating a faster route from Asia and increasing the number of containers of steel and other projects coming in and out of Mobile as trade increases globally.
+Waterway travel in Alabama is feasible north through the Tennessee-Tombigbee Waterway all the way to the Great Lakes.
+An increase in freight movement via water would decrease highway traffic congestion, making roads safer, less congested, and more efficient, by taking trucks off the road.
 The State Port Authority and five Alabama Waterway Associations have formed the Coalition of Alabama Waterways Association to promote port and waterway projects.
 The Coosa-Alabama River Improvement Association (CARIA) was formed to promote improvements to the Alabama River.